slashml/catafract/README.md

 - [ ] When cliking a video a modal should open explaining the company and story of the video
 - [ ] Add payment gateway
 - [ ] Add analytics
+- [ ] Add projects and nodes statefulness

 ### FEEDBACK
 1) Pq en ingles si los ejemplos son recontra latinos?